Cross-Industry Information Sharing among Colleagues and Analyst Research

 65 Pages Posted: 7 Jan 2020 Last revised: 18 Aug 2020

 Date Written: December 12, 2019

-Keywords: financial analyst, information sharing, economically connected industries, forecast accuracy, recommendation profitability, social network, All-Star ranking
+Keywords: financial analyst, information sharing, economically connected industries, research portfolio, industry specialization, forecast accuracy, recommendation profitability, All-Star

 Suggested Citation: Suggested Citation